nektar21/protodune-raw-data-mgt/README.md

-# ATTENTION
+# Data Management for protoDUNE
+## Documents in this repository
-*protoDUNE-DMS-design.tex is the main source of the current document*
+* *protoDUNE-DMS-design.tex is the main source of the current document*

 # protoDUNEs
 This is repository contains documents for a proposed raw data managment system for the protoDUNE detectors: